-Real Statistics Data Analysis Tool: To generate a box plot, you can use the Box Plot option of the Descriptive Statistics and Normality supplemental data analysis tool found in the Real Statistics Resource Pack, as described in the following example.
+Real Statistics Data Analysis Tool: To generate a box plot, you can use the Box Plot option of the Descriptive Statistics and Normality data analysis tool found in the Real Statistics Resource Pack, as described in the following example.
 See also Special Charting Capabilities for how to create the box plot manually using Excel’s charting capabilities.

 Example 1: A market research company asks 30 people to evaluate three brands of tablet computers using a questionnaire.
 The 30 people are divided at random into 3 groups of 10 people each, where the first group evaluates Brand A, the second evaluates Brand B and the third evaluates Brand C. The questionnaire scores from these groups are summarized in Figure 1.